newatoms/beta/_private/pitches/stby.md

 * Create insights within the organisation
 * Improve relationship with existing audience

-## Pitch 5:
+## Pitch 5: A fun analysis of combined talents

 ### Goal

-To show what careers are behind it takes to be a good service/research designer at STBY
+To show what careers are behind STBY and to show what it takes to be a good service/research designer

 ### Method

-We give a fun resume analysis/overview of all employees combined.
+We give a fun anonymous resume analysis/overview of all employees combined.
+Done studies, talents, hobbies etc.

 ### Outcome